snur206/taskmaster/taskmaster/README.md

 ![Home Page](screenshots/homePage.png)
 ![Task Details](screenshots/taskDetails.png)

 Today's changes where to add three buttons that redirect to the task details page, add a settings to edit the username and onResume would display it w/o rerunning the app.
+Also inputted some test.